sevenlabsxyz/evento-client/CONTRIBUTING.md

 ## License

-By contributing to Evento, you agree that your contributions will be licensed under the MIT License.
+By contributing to Evento, you agree that your contributions will be licensed under the GNU License.

 ---